odtu/motor-design/Week1-Assignments/Doğa/Basics of Magnetic Circuits - Assignment.markdown

 - **Calculate the total flux in the core, and the leakage flux (You need to integrate B over some line).**

+Total Flux:

+For mr=1000 case:
 ![](totalfluxinthecore.jpg "")

+For steel core case (with give BH curve): 0.0284 H/m

+For iron core case (with give BH curve): 0.0109 H/m

 ![](leakage.jpg "")